Medications that were good then, might not be the best choice now.

 Use of some medication, especially as people get older or more ill, can cause more harm than good.
 Optimizing medication through targeted deprescribing is a vital part of managing chronic conditions, avoiding adverse effects and improving outcomes.
+The goal of deprescribing is to reduce medication burden and maintain or improve quality of life.

 Sometimes, when reducing medications, adverse drug withdrawal events can happen.
 These are like side effects of stopping medications.
 It could be as simple as worsening pain while reducing dose of a pain medication.
 Or, it could be more serious.
 Some medications need to be reduced slowly to avoid withdrawal effects.
 Deprescribing is best done with the partnership of a health care provider.